tinkledoomhammer/some-notes/stackedit/Notes/CPP/cplusplus.com tutorial notes.md

 	* has a `.size()` method which returns the allocated size

 ### Character sequences
+* character arrays can be used to store strings
+* typically they are terminated with a null character (`\n`)
+* They can be initialized like other arrays
 ### Pointers
 ### Dynamic Memory
 ### Data structures